Richard Taggart, Chairman

 Susan F. Lusi, Ph.
 D., Ex Officio

 Sue Lusi has worked in both urban and suburban settings, and in practice, policy and research, during her nearly 30-year career.
-MIE’s Chief Executive Officer and President, she most recently served as Superintendent of Schools in Providence, R.I., where she is credited with increasing student achievement and opportunity.
+Mass Insight’s Chief Executive Officer and President, she most recently served as Superintendent of Schools in Providence, R.I., where she is credited with increasing student achievement and opportunity.
 Most notably, she improved graduation rates as well as reading proficiency scores for Grades 4 and 11, particularly among English Language Learners.

 Sue was a champion for Providence students.
 To enhance their college and career readiness, she and her team increased Advanced Placement, Career and Technical Education, and dual credit offerings in all high schools, as well as established partnerships with institutions of higher education.
 Sue also collaborated with the Providence School Board and Providence Teachers’ Union to develop board policy and teacher contract language supporting increased school autonomy.